top of page

 BOOKINGS, SPEAKING & SPONSORSHIP

-Bookings: Places are limited — secure your seat now for Perth (7 May) and Melbourne (2 July).
+Bookings: Places are limited — secure your seat now for Melbourne (3rd July).

 Speakers: Opportunities remain for thought leaders in hospital discharge, transitional housing, community care models, policy integration, and NDIS/SDA operations.